ResourcesCo/macchiato/docs/unpack-simple.md

 block as long as the same number is used to end it.
 The above example uses this technique.

-Inline code blocks may also use more than one backquote, so the string may contain a backquote.
+Inline code blocks may also use a variable number of backquotes, so the string may contain a backquote.
 This is supported by `macchiato-unpack-simple`, even though backquotes in filenames are rare.

 ## Implementation